 DANIEL ARTHUR LAPRES

 Evaluation will be based on a written open book final exam (2 hours).
 The exam is oriented toward problem solving.

 Bonus points may be earned for class work (exercises, research, simulations, cases studies) and for participation in discussions.
+Students who choose to participate in either of the simulations will be given bonus points toward their final grades.

+DANIEL ARTHUR LAPRES